devadalberto/minecraft-in-docker/readme.md

 13. Launch your CurseForge
 14. Install ATM8 mod
-15. Click on Play on the ATM8 mod
+15. Click on Play orange button on the ATM8 mod
 16. Enjoy!

 ## Why?